VivekRagavendra/ems/README.md

 - ✅ **Shared Resource Detection & Protection**:
   - Automatically detects when databases or NodeGroups are shared across multiple applications
   - Shows "🔗 Shared Resource" badge with list of sharing applications
-  - Prevents stopping databases shared by multiple applications
+  - **Distributed Lock Mechanism**: Prevents race conditions when stopping shared databases
+  - **Intelligent Stop Logic**: Databases only stopped when ALL dependent applications are DOWN
+  - **Live Status Checks**: Uses quick-status endpoint to verify sharing apps are actually DOWN
+  - **Fail-Safe Design**: UNKNOWN status treated as UP (prevents accidental DB stops)
   - Visual warnings in dashboard for shared resources
 - ✅ **Real-Time Live Status Monitoring**:
   - **NO CACHING** - All status checks are performed live on every API request